KlausC/ResourceBundles.jl/README.md

 `Locale` implements the `equals` and the `issubset` (`⊆`) relations.
 Here `Locale("en_US") ⊆ Locale("en") ⊆ Locale("C") === Locale("")`.

-There is a set of global variables, which are used as "current locale" for different purposes.
+There is a set of task-local variables, which are used as "current locale" for different purposes.
 These variables are accessed with get/set methods.
-For example the locale `get_locale(:MESSAGES)` is used as the default locale for message text look-up.
+For example the locale `get_locale(:MESSAGES)` is used as the default locale for message text look-up in the current task.

 ##### Resource Bundles